-Computer security is a major concern for consumers of late, following the WannaCry ransomware attack that hit huge organisations including the NHS last year, and Petya, a second big ransomware attack.
+Last year, huge organisations including the NHS were hit with the WannaCry and Petya ransomware attacks, highlighting the seriousness of computer security.
 The good news is that if you take steps to keep your machine patched and up to date and install a good security software product you have nothing to worry about.

 If you've got a Mac and are wondering whether you need an antivirus, and which Mac antivirus you should choose, you've come to the right place.
 Here, we reveal the best AV programs for macOS in 2018.
 Our current top pick is Norton by Symantec, but you can find the whole list and read more about them below.